• Skip to primary navigation

 %Ilish Barishali

-Well, Ilish Borishali, a famous Hilsa delicacy in India is named after a district of Bangladesh, Barishal has not its origin there!
-Similarly, Manchurian Chicken though developed by a Chinese Chef, however, he was from Kolkata, not China!
+Well, Ilish Borishali, a famous Hilsa delicacy in India is named after a district of Bangladesh, Barishal does not have its origin there!
+Similarly, Manchurian Chicken though developed by a Chinese Chef, however, was from Kolkata, not China!
 Manchurian was the brainchild of Indian restaurateur Nelson Wang who is Chinese by origin.
 No more talk about Chicken Manchurian though as this post is about Barishali Ilish, not Manchurian.

 Barishali Ilish!